mauro3/CORDS/Workshop-Reproducible-Research/lectures/dependencies_slides.md

 ---

 ### Caveats
-- The some packages/libraries rely on system libraries and utilities, for instance,
+- Some packages/libraries rely on system libraries and utilities, for instance,
   - `pytorch` relies on CUDA drivers, which are specific to machine
-- Hence by replicating a virtual environment, you won't reproduce the same exact environment...
+- Hence by replicating a virtual environment, you won't necessarily reproduce the same exact environment...
 - Use containers!
   - containers virtualize the operating system, replicating to a deeper lever your environment and making it even more portable
     - operating system